ESG Topics A-Z

 Our Global Code of Conduct

-- In our workplace
+- In our workplace;

-- In our marketplace
+- In the marketplace;

-- In business and
+- In business relationships; and

-- In our world
+- In our world.

-Our Code applies to all PepsiCo employees around the world (including employees of our consolidated subsidiaries), and members of the PepsiCo Board of Directors when they act in their capacity as directors.
+Our Code applies to all PepsiCo employees around the world (including employees of our consolidated subsidiaries) and members of the PepsiCo Board of Directors when they act in their capacity as directors.
 It is reviewed each year to reflect changes in law and is available on our internal and external websites.
 We acknowledge individuals who have demonstrated exceptional ethical conduct each year through peer-nominated ethical leadership awards.

-Alleged violations of the Code are investigated in accordance with an incident management process and escalation policy.
+Alleged violations of the Code are investigated in accordance with an incident management process and our Global Code of Conduct Escalation Policy.
 Confirmed violations result in corrective action or discipline, as appropriate, up to and including termination.
+To learn more about our Code and download it in 26 languages and dialects, please visit our Global Code of Conduct page.

-PepsiCo’s Global Compliance & Ethics Department (GC&E), led by the Global Chief Compliance & Ethics Officer, has primary responsibility for promoting, monitoring and enforcing compliance and ethics at PepsiCo, including the Code.
+PepsiCo’s Global Compliance and Ethics Department (GC&E), led by the Global Chief Compliance & Ethics Officer, has primary responsibility for promoting, monitoring and enforcing compliance and ethics at PepsiCo, including the Code.
 GC&E accomplishes this through training designed to reinforce policies and processes that foster an ethical culture and protect against the risk of non-compliance.
 We place the ultimate responsibility for ethical excellence with each employee.

-Compliance Training and Awareness
+Compliance training and awareness

 In addition to our annual training, the Code is reinforced throughout the year with local and global communications including internal articles, digital signage, portal updates, leadership messaging and ethics campaigns.
 The importance of acting with integrity is also communicated by leaders at all levels across the organization through written and oral communications.